The Shift from Tools to Platforms on the Web

 Concerns Over Google’s “Search Plus Your World” and the Loss of Objective Search

 Q: I heard that Google just made a big change and it’s generating controversy.
 What’s going on?
 Google’s key feature has always been simplicity: a clean, uncluttered search interface that returns the most relevant webpages for any query.
-The search giant would weight a variety of factors to measure a page’s authority, most importantly its [...]
+The search giant would weigh a variety of factors to measure a page’s authority, most importantly its […]

 Google Puzzle Changes the Rules of Trivia Games